elisiariocouto/leggen/README.md

   - List all connected banks and their statuses
   - List balances of all connected accounts
   - List transactions for all connected accounts
-  - Sync all transactions with a SQLite or MongoDB database
+  - Sync all transactions with a SQLite and/or MongoDB database
   - Visualize and query transactions using NocoDB
   - Schedule regular syncs with the database using Ofelia
-  - Send notifications to Discrod when transactions match certain filters
+  - Send notifications to Discord and/or Telegram when transactions match certain filters

 ## 🚀 Installation and Configuration